 Sole trader businesses are the simplest to deal with when writing a will, as any assets used for business purposes are owned by you.

-You can leave this type of business as part of your residuary estate when using our online will writing service.
-This can then be shared between your beneficiaries in any way you choose.
+You can leave this type of business as part of your residuary estate which can then be shared between your beneficiaries in any way you choose.

-If you are a sole trader and want to leave your business as a specific gift, you may require additional legal advice.
-Call us today on 020 8050 2686 and we’ll help find the perfect solution for you.
+If you're a sole trader and want to leave your business as a specific gift, you may need additional legal advice.
+We recommend talking to a local legal provider or your solicitor face to face.

 All limited companies in the UK have both a memorandum and articles of association.
 These specify the purpose of the company and how it should be run.
 The articles of association may also say what should happen to your share of the business when you die, so it’s important to read these documents when you start writing a will.

 If the articles of association include details of what happens to the business when you die, this will usually overrule any wishes left in your will.
-If the articles of association don’t prescribe what happens when you die, you can use our telephone service to leave your business in your will.
+If the articles of association don’t prescribe what happens when you die, you can talk to a local legal provider or solicitor to leave your business in your will.

 When a partnership is formed, a formal partnership agreement usually goes along with it.
 This sets out what will happen to your share of the business when you die.
 The terms of this agreement will override any wishes stated in your will, so make sure you take the time to read the initial agreement.
 If you didn’t create a partnership agreement and there isn’t one in place at the date of your death, the partnership can be forced to cease trading when a partner dies.